-For measurement purposes, the annual rates of increase in the per capita cost of covered medical and prescription drug benefits for fiscal year 2018 were assumed to be 5.0% to 9.5% percent.
-The rates were assumed to decrease gradually to 3.8% for fiscal year 2075 and remain at that level thereafter.
+For measurement purposes, the annual rates of increase in the per capita cost of covered medical and prescription drug benefits for fiscal year 2018 were assumed to be 5.0 % to 9.5 % percent.
+The rates were assumed to decrease gradually to 3.8 % for fiscal year 2075 and remain at that level thereafter.
 Assumed health care cost trend rates have a significant effect on amounts reported for health care plans.
 A one-percentage point change in the health care trend rates would have the following effects as of and for the year ended December 31, 2018:

-(In thousands) One Percentage Point Increase One Percentage Point Decrease Increase (decrease) on total service and interest cost components \$ 28 \$ (24) Increase (decrease) on post-retirement accumulated benefit obligation 573 (499)
+Or Percei P One ercentage Point (In thousands) Point Ir Point Increase Decrease Increase (decrease) on total service and interest cost components \$ 28 \$ (24) Increase (decrease) on post-retirement accumulated benefit obligation 573 (499)